Eating and drinkingLocal

 Find Flat Earth Pizzas at 288 Cambridge Heath Rd, Cambridge Heath, London E2 9DA

-Zealand Cafe on the Roman Road offers a wide range of plant-based delights, from their tofu and spinach vegan breakfast to their meat-free sausage and chutney sandwich.
+Zealand Cafe at 391 Roman Road offers a wide range of plant-based delights, from their tofu and spinach vegan breakfast to their meat-free sausage and chutney sandwich, and Loafing Cafe at 407 Roman Road is the place to be for vegan cookies and the millennial, classic, avocado and hummus toast.

-If you liked this piece you might like our round up of the best beer gardens.
+If you liked this piece you might like our round-up of the best beer gardens.

 Our local members